We are a family of three who recently moved to the Big Island of Hawaii after living high in the Rocky Mountains of Colorado for many years.

 A Family Of Three

-Although Eli’s arrival had been much anticipated, we were like all new parents and had no idea what life would be like with a new baby.
-We knew we still wanted to travel but weren’t sure about the logistics of bringing baby Eli along.
+After Eli joined our family, we knew we still wanted to travel but weren’t sure about the logistics of bringing a baby along.

 The opportunity to travel came when Eli was four weeks old.
 My brother’s wedding in Alaska was planned for two weeks after Eli’s due date and there was no way we could travel with a two-week-old baby.
 Well, it turned out that Eli arrived two weeks early.